DrChunmeiQing/DrChunmeiQing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Chunmei Qing, Doctor, Associate Professor, Master's Supervisor, and a Young Innovative Talent in Ordinary Colleges and Universities of Guangdong Province.
+Since 2013, I have been an associate professor in the School of Electronic and Information Engineering at South China University of Technology (SCUT), Guangzhou, China.
 In recent years, I have focused on conducting research in cutting-edge interdisciplinary areas and major regional industrial needs, particularly in virtual reality technology, multimodal affective computing, and natural human-computer interaction.
 I have undertaken a total of 8 projects, including the National Natural Science Foundation and major scientific and technological projects in Guangdong Province, and have participated in 8 projects under the key research and development plan of the Ministry of Science and Technology, major scientific and technological projects in Guangdong Province, and significant livelihood technology projects in Guangzhou.

 I have published over 60 papers in related fields, including important international journals and conferences such as IEEE TAF, IEEE TMM, IEEE TCSVT, AAAI, and CVPR, with more than 3,000 citations.
 I have 1 ESI highly cited hot paper (top 0.1% in SCI) and 2 highly cited papers.
 I have been granted over ten authorized invention patents and have applied for more than 30 invention patents.
 I serve as a reviewer for several journals and conferences, including IEEE TMM, TIP, CSVT, and CVPR.
 I received the Best Poster Presentation Award at BICS 2023, the Best Student Paper Award at ICCSS 2017, and a Best Paper Nomination at ICIP 2017.